 Canada Goose recently unveiled its most sustainable jacket to date, the Standard Expedition Parka.
 This jacket produces around 30% less CO2 and requires 65% less water in production compared to conventional Canada Goose jackets.
 At the same time, the brand also introduced the new lightweight jacket category: Cypress and Crofton.
 They are mainly characterized by the usage of recycled nylon.
 Like all other products from the brand, they come with a lifetime guarantee.
 A clear sign against Fast Fashion.

-These steps are part of the Canada Goose platform Humanity.
-The philosophy behind it is to act more in harmony with nature and to preserve it for future generations.
-The brand's commitment to environmental and social governance includes a commitment to achieve carbon neutrality by 2025 and reduce emissions by 2%.
-This is achieved by using 80% of the materials used Preferred Fibers and Materials, i.e. sustainable alternatives to conventional materials.
+These steps are part of the Canada Goose platform Humanature.
+The philosophy behind it, is to act more in harmony with nature and to preserve it for future generations.
+The brand's commitment to design corporate management on the basis of environmental and social issues also includes the obligation to achieve CO2 neutrality by 2025 and to reduce emissions by 80%.
+This is achieved by using 90% preferred fiber and materials, so sustainable alternatives to conventional materials.
 The packaging should also consist entirely of sustainable solutions by 2025.

 The fashion industry in transition